 3. Organize a No Place for Hate Committee

-4. Complete a School Assessment
+4. Complete a School Pre-Assessment

 6. Complete three or more projects during the school year

-Projects must celebrate diversity, promote respect for difference and/or address bias and bullying.
-Projects are required to emphasize the mission of No Place for Hate, impact all students in your school and ideally promote critical thinking and a sense of community.
-Choose from sample programs in the No Place for Hate Resource Guide or feel free to design your own.
+Projects must celebrate diversity, promote respect for difference and/or challenge bias or bullying.
+Projects are required to emphasize the mission of No Place for Hate, impact all students in your school and ideally promote critical thinking and a sense of community around No Place for Hate themes.
+See the Project Guidelines for detailed information on project requirements.
+You can choose from sample programs in the No Place for Hate Resource Guide or feel free to design your own.
+Please refer to the Project Checklist to help you ensure your project will be approved.

 A Request for Project Approval Form must be sent to No Place for Hate AT LEAST 2 WEEKS in advance of each project.
-Please refer to the Project Planning Checklist to help you ensure your will be approved.
 During and after a project, collect supplemental materials (press releases, articles, photos, videos, etc.).
 You will then send a Project Fulfillment Form, along with the supplemental materials, to ADL when your project wraps up.
 Please be aware that No Place for Hate Kickoff events do not count as one of the three projects.

-7. CONGRATULATIONS!
+8. CONGRATULATIONS!
 You can now be officially designated as No Place for Hate!

 At the end of the year, after completing all requirements, representatives from the ADL come out to officially designate you as a No Place for Hate school.
 At a No Place for Hate Designation ceremony, ADL will present your school with a large vinyl banner to signify your achievement, which you can hang proudly in the building.
 The goal is to continue the work every year to remain a No Place for Hate school.
-Banners can also be mailed at your request.